cyber-dojo/commander/README.md

   ```

 # overriding the default dot env files
-There are default .env files for two of the core-services:
+There are default .env files for two services:
 - nginx.env
 - web.env